 Here is a full list of legal structures to consider for your organisation, ranging from an unincorporated organisation to a charitable trust or community benefit society.

-A governing document, or rulebook, sets out how your charity is run and the information included is dependent on the structure you choose.
-It will generally cover the following topics and let interested parties find out more about your organisation:
+When setting up a charity, a governing document, or rulebook, sets out how your charity is run and the information included is dependent on the structure you choose.
+It will generally cover the following topics and let interested parties find out more about your non-profit organisation:

 - Your purpose